zapolskas/pink-unicorn/README.md

 docker load -i gamma1.tar
 ```

-Finally an old container should be stoperd and new one run:
+Finally an old container should be stoped and new one run:

 ```ps
 docker run -d -p 6001:80 --name gamma1 gamma1:1.0.0